Standards for safer events

 First, a tiny introduction to modeling human systems.
 All models are an approximation of reality.
 Consequently,

 I learned to program computers in high school, over 50 years ago.
-Through a series of summer jobs, undergraduate and graduate work, and consulting assignments, I’ve spent years creating computer models of city traffic systems, the interactions of high energy particle beams bombarding matter, the consequences of obscure physics theories, and the functions of complicated administrative systems.
+Through a series of summer jobs, undergraduate and graduate work, and consulting assignments, I’ve spent years creating computer models of city traffic systems, the interactions of high-energy particle beams bombarding matter, the consequences of obscure physics theories, and the functions of complicated administrative systems.

 Two fundamental considerations when building and trusting computer models are:

-1. The assumptions one makes in building a model are key to the model being actually useful rather than wrong.
+The assumptions one makes in building a model are key to the model being actually useful rather than wrong.
 Computer models are very seductive.
 They seem precise and authoritative, and it’s hard to discover and accept their limitations and/or even their completely wrong predictions.
 Choosing the right assumptions is an art, not a science.
 One poor assumption can doom a model’s reliability.

-2. Even if you choose good assumptions, implementing them correctly in computer code is difficult.
+Even if you choose good assumptions, implementing them correctly in computer code is difficult.
 It’s hard to be sure that an implementation faithfully reflects core assumptions.
 An incorrect implementation of a potentially useful model typically leads to incorrect predictions.
 If you’re lucky, it’s obvious that a model’s outputs are wrong.
 But sometimes, predictions are subtly wrong in ways that are easy to overlook.

 I’m going to assume that Epistemix models faithfully implement the assumptions made to create them (#2 above).
-However, I’ve identified four factors that I feel Epistemix has not incorporated into their model of calculating meeting risks.
+However, I’ve identified four factors that I feel Epistemix has not incorporated into its model of calculating meeting risks.
 Some of these factors are interlinked.

 1—Adequately modeling airborne COVID-19 transmission at a specific event